electronicayciencia/wPi_soft_lcd/README.md

  - you are using an LCD based on HD44780 controller
  - you talk to it via I2C 8-Bit Expander like PCF8574.

-If you don't know what all those means, then translate it by **this library works like charm with $3 Ebay's I2C LCD**.
+If you don't know what all those means, then translate it by **this library works like a charm with $3 Ebay's I2C LCD**.

 In order to communicate with an LCD you need to specify:
  - A pin number for I2C SCL line (wiringPi numeration)